Single-Model Attribution of Generative Models Through Final-Layer Inversion: Methodology

 \subsection{Leveraging Anomaly Detection for Single-Model Attribution}

 Recalling \cref{sec:problem_setup}, we aim at deciding whether a sample was generated by our model or not.
 Treating samples from our model as normal samples and samples from unknown models as anomalies, we can rephrase the single-model attribution problem to an anomaly detection task.
 Our proposed approach, therefore, consists of two modular components.

 The first one is the anomaly detection itself.
-We decide to use DeepSAD~\cite{ruff2019deep} (see \cref{sec:deep_sad} for more details), which works particularly well in high-dimensional computer-vision tasks but is also capable of generalizing to other domains.
+We decide to use DeepSAD~\cite{ruff2019deep}, which works particularly well in high-dimensional computer-vision tasks but is also capable of generalizing to other domains.
+The underlying idea of DeepSAD builds upon SVDD~\citep{Tax2004SupportVD} but leverages the success of modern deep neural networks.
+In essence, DeepSAD learns a deep feature extractor $\phi$ that maps normal samples $x_{\operatorname{norm}}$ close and anomalies $x_{\operatorname{anom}}$ far from a prefixed point $c$ (i.e., $\Vert \phi(x_{\operatorname{norm}}) - c \Vert \ll \Vert \phi(x_{\operatorname{anom}}) - c \Vert$ ).
+The resulting distance to $c$ acts as the anomaly score.
+More details are provided in \cref{sec:deep_sad}.

 The second---and crucial---component is extracting the features that serve as the input of the anomaly detector.
 A trivial approach, which we refer to as \raw{} (\textbf{Raw} \textbf{P}lus \textbf{A}nomaly \textbf{D}etection), is to simply use the raw input, that is, to skip the feature extraction part, as features for the anomaly detector.
 Another option is to use pre-existing domain knowledge to handcraft suitable features.
 In the case of GANs, we can exploit generation artifacts in the frequency domain \citep{frank2020leveraging} by using the discrete cosine transform of an image as features (\dct{}).